Lindumentium/Rails-R-Us/projects/heath/README.md

 7. [Contributing](#contributing)

 ## Project Overview
-The Interactive Image Website is a tool designed to enhance workplace safety by allowing users to mark specific areas on images with flags.
+The Spot the Shocka! is a tool designed to enhance workplace safety by allowing users to mark specific areas on images with flags.
 These flags can be annotated with notes, making it easier to identify and communicate potential hazards.
 The project utilizes Fabric.js for canvas functionalities, Tailwind CSS for styling, and Theme UI for managing themes.

 ## Current Features
 - **Theme Management**: Users can switch between light and dark themes, as well as select different color schemes.